 Write specifically: broad, expansive topics are not likely to attract our attention.
-Try to be as specific as possible about the topic on which you would write, and how it relates to the theme of “wonder”.
+Try to be as specific as possible about the topic on which you would write, and how it relates to the theme of “rest”.

 Use excellent grammar/spelling/punctuation: If your pitch is sloppily written, it is not likely to be chosen.
 Show us that you are confident in your writing abilities and use the same excellent spelling and punctuation that you would use when writing your article.

-Be sure you can meet the deadlines (listed above).
+Be sure you can meet the project deadlines (listed above).
 Because of the many moving parts of magazine production, it is imperative that authors be able to turn their drafts in on time.

 Submission deadlines are firm and late submissions will not be accepted.
 When submitting your pitch, please keep the deadline in mind and only submit your idea if you are sure you will be able complete the article and turn it in on time.

 All content must be written by you.
 We prioritize content that is previously unpublished (even on your personal blog), though exceptions are made in some cases.